hl2guide/firefox-privacy-guide/README.md

 # 1.4 Settings

+# 1.4.1 Browser Settings

+# 1.4.2 Addon Settings

+# 1.5 uBlock Origin Configuration

-# 1.5 FAQ
+# 1.6 FAQ

 ## Why not use Firefox derivitives like LibreWolf?

-In my experience these derivitives frequently delay updates and do not update `point updates` risking security.
+In my experience these derivitives frequently delay updates and do not update `point updates` therefore risking security.

 # 1.6 Conclusion